klozn/10-javascript/00-essentials/10-git/20-git-basics-remote/codelab01/README.md

 ## 3. Pull changes

 To mimic a situation where someone else did make changes to the *readme.txt* file on your remote repository:
-    - Go to the repository page on GitHub
+    - Go to the repository page on GitHub (GitLab,... will have a similar feature)
     - Click on the *readme.txt* file
     - When on the *readme.txt* page, click on the pencil icon (right side) to edit the file
     - Change the text to *goodbye world* (yes, we're intentionally leaving out the *cruel* part. #NoDrama)